19th May 2025

 “It is a violation of international law, it is a violation of humanitarian law and this a crime that will never go and accounted for”, he said.

-When contacted by Eye Radio, the Sudanese Ambassador to South Sudan said he did not see anything related to the incident on social media
+When contacted for comment, the Sudanese Ambassador to South Sudan said he the social media footages have not been brought to his attention yet.

-However, he said there were individuals’ incidents in Kanabi of Madani and the defac-to regime issues a statement indicating the perpetrators have been arrested.
+However, he said there were individual’ incidents in Kanabi of Madani and the de facto regime issuing a statement indicating the perpetrators have been arrested.

 Ambassador Isam Mohamed Hassan revealed that those who committed these crimes were arrested and imprisoned by the Sudan government.